jekyll-one-org/j1-template/README.md

 Done in 139.92s.
 ```

-The `setup` process will take a while - typically five to ten minutes for the
+The `setup` process will take a while - typically up to ten minutes for the
 first run (depending on the performances of your Internet connection and your
-workstation).
-A bunch of NPM modules and Ruby Gems are downloaded and linked
+workstations power).
+A bunch of NPM modules and Ruby Gems are downloaded and
-for the packages part of the repo.
-See `setup` as an extended `install` and
+linked for the packages part of the repo.
+See `setup` as an extended `install`
-`build` process to manage an initial setup for the (Lerna) Monorepo.
+and `build` process to manage an initial setup for the (Lerna) Monorepo.

 ## Running the Starter Web

-Running the buildin Starter Web for development is done like so:
+Running the buildin **starter web** for development is done like so:

 ``` sh
 yarn site
 ```

-The task `site` does a lot for you; whatever is necessary for a full-stack
+The task `site` does a lot for you.
+Whatever is necessary for a full-stack
 Web development.
 The task will put in place all needed CSS and JS components,
-build the Web content, and finally run the webite in a browser.
+build the content, and finally run the website in a browser.

 Go, go, go ..